Lewis Woodson: Establishing Wilberforce University

-In 1858 Woodson's youngest sister, Sarah Jane Woodson, a graduate of Oberlin College in Ohio, was hired as the first woman to teach at Wilberforce.
-She became the first African-American woman to teach at any college.
+In 1858 Woodson's youngest sister, (see) Sarah Jane Woodson, a graduate of Oberlin College in Ohio, was hired as an instructor at Wilberforce.
+She became the first black American woman to teach at any college and the first black American to teach at an historically black college or university.

 The outbreak of the American Civil War cut off paying students from the South, who had comprised a majority of the 200 students at Wilberforce.
 Most were mixed race; their tuition was paid by their wealthy white planter fathers.
 The war also diverted Methodist Church resources, and it was unable to fully fund the school.
 In 1862 the Board of Trustees temporarily closed Wilberforce University because of financial problems.

 In 1863 the AME Church purchased the university and assumed full responsibility for it.
 They selected Bishop Daniel Payne as president, the first African-American college president in the United States.
 To help raise money for the purchase, the AME Church sold the property used by Union Seminary to put its resources into Wilberforce University.